Updated 2/23/2025

-Our first regional competition of the year is Northern Lights in Duluth, MN, on March 1-4, 2023.
+Our first regional competition of the year is Northern Lights in Duluth, MN, on February 26-March 1, 2024.
 This page covers the schedule, packing list, lodging, transportation, and more.
-Contact the team email with any questions.
+Contact the team email (2491nomythic@gmail.com) with any questions.

-Students have already been asked to indicate if they plan to come if they are currently passing all of their classes, and who they would prefer or not prefer to room with.
+Students will be asked indicate if they plan to come if they are currently passing all of their classes, and who they would prefer or not prefer to room with.

-All team members going to Duluth must complete these items by February 11th.
+All team members going to Duluth must complete these items ASAP, and definitely by February 17th.

-• Send in payment.
+Send in payment.
 The sliding scale recommended $250.
-Make checks out to GRS Foundation and hand them to Michael or use Paypal by February 11th
+Make checks out to Mythical Robotics and hand them to Michael or use Paypal by February 17th

-• Be on the bus at 4:30 pm on Wednesday, March 1st.
+Be on the bus at 4 pm on Wednesday, February 26 at GRS.
 The bus will leave with or without you!

 Recommended amount is $250.
 As always, families should pay on a sliding scale.
 We do require some amount for EVERY student traveling with us.
 If you can pay extra – we thank you!
 If you should not pay that amount, pay what you can.

-Make checks out to GRS Foundation, and hand them to Michael at practice or use PayPal to pay the fee.
+Make checks out to Mythical Robotics, and hand them to Michael at practice or use PayPal to pay the fee.
 The fee covers about half the cost of the trip.

 Students are expected to be in good academic standing in order to miss school for a trip like this.
 That means having a C or better in every class and having no overdue projects.
 If students cannot meet those standards, we will work with them on a case-by-case to get them up to that level in time to take the trip.
-Along the way, students MUST complete each grade check each time.
+Students must take responsibility for completing the process and any work requested by their teachers/advisors.

-• Avalon students provide a screenshot from Infinite Campus to verify their grades, plus send an email (copying the team) to their advisor to verify their projects and due dates.
+Avalon students send an email (copying the team) to their advisor to verify their projects and due dates and requesting their advisor to clear them for their school absences.

 Expectations are high for students on this trip.
 Students will sign up for jobs and shifts and will be expected to meet those responsibilities without much assistance.
 The event is loud and chaotic – and not for everyone.
 If students cannot follow the same basic guidelines as they would in school, they will need to be picked up from Duluth.
 Any behavior not appropriate to a school setting is not appropriate here.